BuildingSync/BuildingSync-asset-extractor/README.md

 1. num: Num assets count the total number of the specified asset found.
 For example, Total number of lighting systems.

-1. age_oldest and age_newest: These types return the oldest or newest asset of a specific type.
+1. age_oldest, age_newest, and age_average: These types return the oldest or newest asset, or average age of a specific type.
 For example: Oldest Boiler.

+1. custom: For asset that need particular handling, such as Heating Efficiency.
+The current assets that have custom methods are:
+	- Heating System Efficiency
+	-

 The schema for the assets definition JSON file is in `schemas/asset_definitions_schema.json`.